rwchampin/hexacomb-loader/README.md

 You can use the `Board` class with different graph types (hex and square), or you can make your own if you implement the interface.

-Please use this to make awesome hex-based web games.
-Or port the code and make awesome hex games there.
-Just make awesome hex games, ok?
+Im using this for a loader for a website, but at its core, this is a hexagon tile grid builder.
+Please use this to make awesome hex-based web games or some hex bullshit.

 ## Features